 Can’t blame them.
 When you’re dumping new tech on people without proper training or clear communication, what do you expect?
 Fear of job displacement runs deep, and companies aren’t helping.

-Only 14% have aligned their workforce strategy with tech goals.
-The result?
-Expensive AI tools gathering digital dust while untrained employees eye them suspiciously from across the room.
+Now, expensive AI tools are gathering dust while untrained employees eye them suspiciously from across the room.

 Overreliance on off-the-shelf AI solutions without strategic planning